HorizenOfficial/nodetracker/README.md

 There is a prompt for an optional category.
 This allows a node operator with multiple nodes to group them together.

   * node setup

-  The setup process will stop if zen.conf does not have certain entries.
-  Update the zen.conf file and rerun setup until it completes successfully
+NOTE:  The setup process will stop if zen.conf does not have certain entries.
+Update the zen.conf file and rerun setup until it completes successfully.

 ### Start the tracking app